travis-ci/docs-travis-ci-com/user/multi-cpu-architectures.md

      env: LIB_PATH="/usr/bin/shared/x86_64/v2"
 ```

-Would result in runninng both jobs with environmental variable LIB_PATH assigned different values being run only on `amd64` architecture.
+For example, the above `.travis.yml`, would result in running both jobs with the environmental variable LIB_PATH assigned different values being run only on `amd64` architecture.

-The arm64 CPU architecture build job is run in an LXD compliant Linux OS image.
-The default image supported by Travis CI is Ubuntu Bionic 18.04 .

-The amd64 CPU architecture build job currently runs as a regular VM and will be transitioned to an LXD compliant Linux OS image usage over time.